rjuju/pg_validate_extupgrade/README.md

                 - mismatch for elem #3:
                   - upgraded has no value, while installed has
                     + 101

+              - in comment:
+                - statistics with qual
+                + statistics without qual

             - mismatch found for ExtendedStatistic public.tbl0_stats_n:
               - in stxkind: